 An administrative fee will be retained if you cancel your registration for any reason.
-In order to receive a refund of the remainder of the balance, we must receive written notice two weeks before the beginning of the course; thereafter, no refunds will be made.
+To receive a refund of the remainder of the balance, pleases provide written notice two weeks before the beginning of the course; thereafter, no refunds will be made.
 The University of Toronto reserves the right to cancel events.
 Registrants will be notified at the earliest possible date in the event of a cancellation.
 Tuition fees for events cancelled by the University will be refunded; however, the University will not be liable for any loss, damages, or other expenses that such cancellations may cause.

 University of Toronto Advanced Imaging and Education Centre

 Toronto General Hospital